 So at the end of the day, it’s Millennials are not buying properties.
 This is really good for the landlord because that means they’re renting.
 So in every single direction for the way, I see it as a Buy and Hold real estate investor who rents out properties all of this is just a win-win.

 Anyway, that’s my thoughts about what’s been going on with the trend away from buying and it’s a shame that more Millennials cannot afford to buy real estate.
 Because it is so expensive in the areas where the higher-paying jobs are.
 One can argue that due to low-interest-rate policy adopted by fed, the asset prices are really out of control.
+In that case Renting Vs. Owning is pointless.

 Buying a real estate is like making long term commitment.
 And when a higher paying or better job opportunity shows up, the homeowner cannot really move.
 This is another reason why homeownership is not really attractive for many.

 The other reasons are, of course, now we are moving towards an asset-light economic model.
 Uber does not own cars, Air BNB does not own hotels.
 Own stuff takes too much effort.
 The maintenance, calling the plumber, maintain the yard – just too much work.
 You can rent and let the owner all this for you.
+Considering this in Renting Vs. Owning comparison resting will win.

 And finally, think about the down payment and selecting what mortgage to get.
 It is just not the interest you would pay, how long do you want to carry debt?
 Or what will be the opportunity cost?
 Let me give you my perspective on the mortgage.